-“… Competition is very important because this is where it is good for consumers to see fees pushed down as low as possible, access to different types of products.
-One of the concerns is banks are quite homogeneous in terms of what they offer.”
+“Competition is very important because this is where it’s good for consumers to see fees pushed down as low as possible,” said Mr Goh.

-“If you don’t fit the mould, you are stuck and that’s where all the banks and smaller lenders come in.
-They (small banks) are able to offer different services and products that suit niches that big banks can’t offer.”
+He explained one of the concerns of the big banks is they are quite homogeneous in terms of what they offer.
+If you do not fit the mould, you are stuck.
+But that’s where small banks and lenders come in and are able to offer different services and products to suit different niches that the big banks can’t offer.

 More onus needs to be placed on young people, making them aware of what role their financial decisions will play in the future.